zenzen-sol/metalex/notes/whitepaper-cmts.md

 - Most contracts are fundamentally documenting rules for moving money around.
 Financial remedies and the timing of money transfers are where the rubber meets the road.
 Everything else is just wheelspinning, or documenting context for anticipated disputes, at best.

 - Most contract don't parse—_i.e._, they don't have a clear, deterministic outcome for the most anticipated and important inputs.
-Defined terms/taxonomy in contract language is often imprecise and open to interpretation in ways that code can never be.
+Defined terms/taxonomy in contract language is often imprecise and open to interpretation in ways that would render a codebase unusable.

 - Most clients want to know that they're getting comparable terms to what everyone else is getting, regardless of the quality or integrity of that outcome.
 The treat parity with their peers as a proxy for fairness and integrity of the contract terms.